TuringLang/IRTracker.jl/README.md

 `trackedspecial`.
 Provided fallbacks are `recordnestedcall`, as explained, and `isbuiltin` for `canrecur` (you are not forced to use these, but otherwise, you’d have to manually construct the node structures to return.)

+For something more complex, you can have a look at the AD implementation in the test folder.